TopGabri/DLX/README.md

 * Implement a **windowed register file** for **multi-threading**
 * Implement **exception handling**
 * Optimize the design for **power** and **performance**

+---

+##  🫱🏻‍🫲🏻 Acknowledgments

+I'd like to thank my colleagues **Stefano Galati** and **Emanuele Aquilia** for an amazing work performed during this project.
+I'd also like to thank the professor and teaching assistants of the **Microelectronic Systems** course for the material and knowledge provided.
+Finally and most importantly, a big acknowledgment goes to **John L. Hennessy** and **David A. Patterson**, the creators of the DLX Architecture and authors of the book **Computer Architecture: A Quantitative Approach**, which has been of incredible use and provided us with the main Processor Architecture concepts that most of the project is based upon.